Hillside Black Beauty Bugbane

 Other Names: Black Snakeroot, Black Cohosh, Actaea racemosa

-Hillside Black Beauty Bugbane features bold spikes of fragrant white flowers with shell pink overtones rising above the foliage from mid to late summer.
+Hillside Black Beauty Bugbane features bold spikes of fragrant white flowers with shell pink overtones rising above the foliage from late summer to early fall.
 The flowers are excellent for cutting.
 Its attractive serrated compound leaves emerge dark green in spring, turning deep purple in color throughout the season.
 The brown fruits are carried on spikes from late summer to late winter.
 The deep purple stems are very colorful and add to the overall interest of the plant.

 Hillside Black Beauty Bugbane is an herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.

 This is a relatively low maintenance plant, and should be cut back in late fall in preparation for winter.
 It has no significant negative characteristics.

 Hillside Black Beauty Bugbane is recommended for the following landscape applications;

 Hillside Black Beauty Bugbane will grow to be about 3 feet tall at maturity extending to 5 feet tall with the flowers, with a spread of 3 feet.
 It tends to be leggy, with a typical clearance of 1 foot from the ground, and should be underplanted with lower-growing perennials.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!